People Who Love Animals More Than People: Psychology Of Empathy

 Dealing with the loss of a pet?

-Empathy, the ability to understand and share the feelings of others, is a complex emotion for us humans.
-This is the reason why it is important to understand the definition of empathy, which is “the ability to sense other people's emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”
 Because of the constant media barrage of violence, death, and despair, we are becoming increasingly desensitized to the suffering of other humans.
 Social media is also believed to be a large contributor to the growing lack of empathy for others.
 So why is it so easy to generate empathy for suffering animals?

-recent study by criminologist Jack Levin reveals a possible answer.
+A recent study by criminologist Jack Levin reveals a possible answer.
 The study’s participants were asked to respond to a fake news story about a victim who was assaulted with a baseball bat, leaving them unconscious with several broken limbs.
 While the story was the same, it differed in one crucial detail; the identity of the victim changed.
 It was either a one-year-old baby, an adult human, a six-year-old dog, or a puppy.
 Respondents showed the same level of empathy for the baby, the puppy, and the adult dog, but significantly less for the adult human being.

 Researchers concluded that this suggests that our empathy level is unrelated to species.
 Rather, it has to do with perceived helplessness and vulnerability.

-This can also relate to the human-animal bond many of us feel, as they require our attention, help, and concern.
+This can also relate to the human-animal bond many of us experience, as they require our attention, help, and concern.
 The natural affection we feel for animals can be compared to the affection we feel for our children.
 We impulsively care for them and desire to help them because they are unable to easily help themselves.
 Our perception of adult humans is that they can easily speak up for their rights or defend themselves from danger.

 Getty/AnnaStills